Danny White (New Orleans musician): Recordings

 By 1961 Danny White and the Cavaliers were the best paid, and one of the most popular, bands in New Orleans.
 White told author Jeff Hannusch he was approached by Connie LaRocca, who had just started Frisco Records with her partner WYLD DJ Hal Atkins.
 "Mrs. LaRocca dropped by the Safari one night and asked me to come by her office.
 I didn't even think much about recording because we didn't have much time.
 We only had one night off a week."
 White visited LaRocca at her office and she introduced him to Al Reed, her writer and arranger.
 Reed played White a song he'd written called "Kiss Tomorrow Goodbye".
 "But it was uptempo then and I said if I was gonna cut it I'd slow it down", White said.
 La Rocca suggested White record the song.
 "The next week we went down to Cosimo's Studio to cut it.
 I remember Allen Toussaint played on the session.
 Well, Cosimo told Connie LaRocca that 'Kiss Tomorrow Goodbye' sounded like a hit."
 The session was produced by Wardell Quezergue, referred to as "The Creole Beethoven" by Toussaint.
 He used Irving Banister to supply the stinging guitar licks.
-White's heartfelt vocals assured the record would be a hit.
+The Rouzan Sisters, Laura, Barbara, and Wanda, made their first recording singing back-up on the song.
+White's own heartfelt vocals assured the record would be a hit.
 Atkins played it on his radio show and the record rose to number one in New Orleans.
 "Kiss Tomorrow Goodbye" went on to sell 100,000 copies."
 Arlen Records of Philadelphia took up the distribution, with the record reaching No. 120 on the Billboard Bubbling Under chart in Nov.
 1962.
 The trade magazine gave it a Pop Spotlight pick: "Danny White bows on the N.O. label with a moving reading of a touching rockaballad.
 He sells it with warmth, and he can sing.”